Lucasmogsan/dtu-02476_mlops/reports/README.md

 >
 > Answer:

 For the project the [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) (TIMM) is used to access the model architecture of various deep learning models, specifically the EVA CNN model.
 Only the functionality of getting the model architecture was used for training as both model and weights could then be saved to a generic `.pt` file which is loaded for the inference.
-This made it really easy as we could use a standard training and inference pipeline.
+This made it really easy as we could use a more or less standard training and inference pipeline.
+Using the framework made it easier to make a good model, but it would not have been a huge task creating a simple moel ourselves instead.
+However it was a good exercise to use third party frameworks such as TIMM.

 ## Coding environment